sunfounder/sunfounder-uno-and-mega-kit/docs/source/mega2560/thermistor.rst

     lcd.print("Fahr: ");

-    lcd.print(tempF);// Print a Fahrenheit temperature to the LCD.
+    lcd.print(tempF); // Print a Fahrenheit temperature to the LCD.

     lcd.print(" F"); // Print the unit of the Fahrenheit temperature to the LCD.

-    delay(200); //wait for 100 milliseconds
+    delay(200); // wait for 100 milliseconds